jpratt2/CucumberTemplateJava/README.md

 		By.xpath("value")     Example: And I click By.xpath("//*[@id="formSubmitTest"]/div")
 		                      Internal quotes are not escaped when used in a Gherkin statement.

-b) CSS selectors
+c) CSS selectors

     And I click #buttonId
     And I click body > div > div:nth-child(4)

-c) jQuery locators
+d) jQuery locators

     And I click $('#btnMakeVisible')[0]